pmascalchi/ImageJ_AutoClickerJ/README.md

 - GUI is macro-recordable,
 - macro-extendable (to use Ext.<Action>... directly in macro code),

+A demo macro is provided for you to quickly see how it works.
+Obviously, proper macro code would be more efficient in that case.
+AutoClickerJ plugin will be useful when you can't automate some tasks...

 Please report here any trouble you get, for me to fix all bugs.

 More features coming soon...